Skip to main content

 • Photos (photos, field url) — links to product images

-• WB search tags (tags, field tag) — "People also searched for"
+• WB search tags (tags, field tag) — "People also searched for with this product"

 • Tracking product price dynamics